Manuperezro/MSP1-Code-Institute-Yoga-School/README.md

 # Rock Bristol School of Yoga

-# The website of a Yoga Studio to show what they offer to the students, share their approach and increase the number of students subcriptions, and visitors
+# A responsive website of a Yoga Studio to show what they offer to the students, share their approach and increase the number of students subcriptions, and visitors

 ## Code Institute - Milestone Project 1